ram2510/python-Automate/README.md

 ## Automated emails
 What I wanted to do was automate the task of sending email with same content(body,subject) to more than one people and with a image as a attachment so i created 3 programs for this task.
-Please rember to change the directory according to your pwd if you use my code
+Please remember to change the directory according to your pwd if you use my code as i have the source variable set to my directory
+I used a for loop to loop through the data stored in the excel sheet which I collected from google forms.
+I created a goole form which asks the user to input their name and email address.
 ### project5.py
 (This was my project no 5 hence the name)